 High population growth and constant migration, put further strain on the healthcare system of both countries.
 This strain can be dangerous to the dissemination of care and resources in an area desperate in need of proper healthcare.

-diabetes, and hypertension, according to the Web site.
+Some of the biggest health threats at the border are chronic diseases like, diabetes, and hypertension, according to the Web site.
 Border communities also struggle with respiratory and gastrointestinal disease and as well as communicable diseases like, HIV/AIDS and tuberculosis, also according to the Web site.

 A map of the Border Health Comission state outreach offices along the U.S. - Mexico Border.